ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 So the inheritance is useful to deal with complex DDL structure on the startup, but will not help us to avoid bulk operations e.g. updating a column for every `variety` in the entire `genus`

+## Decision

+1. Hierarchy

+Hierarchy of entities should be implemented using foreign keys and table relationships instead of Inheritance feature of PSQL.
+In case of a conflict, the lowest entity level in the hierarchy is prioritized.
+E.g. when there is a height value in a species and in a variety, variety wins.

+Plant relations(e.g. like, dislike, etc.) should be implemented using separate many-to-many tables.
+This is because the relations are not part of the plant entity, but rather a property of the relationship between two plants.

+2. Metatables for parent entities i.e. genus, subfamily, family

+Metatables are tables that contain information about the parent entities.
+E.g. genus table will contain information about the genus, while the data of plants of that genus will be stored in the plant_detail table.

+The reason for this is that the data of the parent entities is not going to change very often, while the data of the child entities will change more often.
+So it makes sense to separate the data into two tables.

+Since there is no information about the parent entities on the practicalplants website, we will have to populate the metatables manually.
+For this purpose, during the parsing we are creating csv files with distinct values of genus, subfamily, family.
+These csv files will be used to populate the metatables.

+## Rationale

 ## Implications